All Episodes

 I don't blame them.

-I was just down in Los Angeles and I can tell you I almost had a panic attack and I wasn't even driving.
+I was just down in Los Angeles, and I can tell you I almost had a panic attack, and I wasn't even driving.

-Well, remember the statement that I sent you last year and I'll say it again.
+Well, remember the statement that I sent you last year, and I'll say it again.

-No 7.0 or larger rictus in Los Angeles or any Southern California area between now and the year 2050.
+There will be no earthquake larger than the North Ridge earthquake, no 7.0 or larger Richters in Los Angeles or any Southern California area between now and the year 2050, as I reported.

-And we are not going to see California floating into the water.
+My patients told me in Past Lives, Future Lives, and we are not going to see California floating into the water.

 I will be a landlubber for the rest of my income.

-Now, let's get this straight, alright?
+Now, let's get this straight, all right?

 There will be no earthquakes larger than the Northridge earthquake.

-Well, we'll round it up and say 7.0, okay?
+Well, we'll round it off and say 7.0, okay?

-No earthquakes greater than 7.0?
+No earthquakes greater than 7.0 between now and when?

 2050.